Manoko104/CoffeeShop-Sale-Analysis/README.md

   _Jun 24%_

-- 📦Product sales per store location;
+- 📦Product sales per store location;-

   _Coffee is the top-performing product category, contributing 41.6% of total sales (R178,500)_

   _Packaged Chocolate (0.2%), These may require targeted promotions or a review of product placement_

-- 🛍️Total revenue categorized by customer spending brackets;
+- 🛍️Total revenue categorized by customer spending brackets;-

   _Medium spenders dominate, contributing 67% of the total revenue — this segment is the business's core revenue driver_

-- 🔢Units sold per 	📅week Vs per 🏬store;
+- 🔢Units sold per 	📅week Vs per 🏬store;-

   _Sales are fairly evenly distributed throughout the week, with all days between 13.81% and 14.56% — only a 0.75% spread.